 - Avoid being out in the Sun, especially mid-day sun where UV exposure is intense.
 Protect yourself with a Hat, Sunglasses, and don long sleeve shirts.
 Use an umbrella!
 Stay in the shade where possible.

-What is Facial Laser for Pigmentation?
+What is Laser Pigmentation Removal?

 The Laser energy is highly selective to target melanin, the pigment that lies within the skin.
 The laser energy is delivered extremely rapidly, within one thousand-millionth of a second, to shatter the pigments.